BIRD / new pets

 Five things to know about your parrotlet

-- Parrotlets (there are lots of varieties) are the smallest kind of parrot
+- Parrotlets are the smallest kind of parrot

 - They can live up to 20 years

-- They need at least an hour of daily interaction with their pet parents
+- They need at least two hours of daily interaction with their pet parents

 Your parrotlet’s home

-- Parrotlets are social birds that can live in pairs or larger groups.
+- Parrotlets are social birds that can live in pairs.
 Keep them in a cage large enough for them to stretch their wings, climb and play.
-The bigger the cage the better, especially if the cage will house multiple parrotlets.
+The bigger the cage the better, especially if the cage will house two parrotlets.